Kercho0/EC444/skills/cluster-0/03/report.md

-#  Skill Name
+#  Get access to Piazza and post something

-Author: FirstName LastName
+Author: Arnaud Harmange

-Date: YYYY-MM-DD
+Date: 2020-09-07
 -----

-## Summary
+## Posted To piazza

 ## Sketches and Photos